State University of Leuven: History

 The State University of Leuven was founded by King William I of the United Kingdom of the Netherlands in 1817 in Leuven.
-This continued the history of having a major university in Leuven, with the Old University of Leuven having been active from 1425 to 1797, and the State University used the same campus and facilities and a dozen of professors of the Old University taught there and have resumed the courses they had given in the venerable medieval Alma Mater, as :
+This continued the history of having a major university in Leuven, with the Old University of Leuven having been active from 1425 to 1797, and the State University used the same campus and facilities.
+A dozen professors that had taught at the Old University taught at the State University, including: